 - Landlord’s Rights in Massachusetts

-Massachusetts Landlord Tenant Law and Regulations
+Massachusetts Landlord Tenant Law: FAQs

 What is the maximum amount I can collect as a security deposit?

 The security deposit cannot exceed more than one months’ worth of rent.

 What are there requirements for security deposits or any other pre-paid deposits?